-This means that it is important to pay your bills on time.
-Some cards in the market offer 8.88% interest but these preferred rates often come with additional requirements.
-For example, some banks will require you to pay a minimum of 50% of your balance in order to qualify for the 8.88% rate.
+As you can see, the interest rates are very high, which means that it is important to pay your bills on time.
+Some cards in the market offer lower interest rates, but these rates often come with additional requirements.
+For example, some banks will require you to pay a minimum of 50% of your balance in order to qualify for the special rate.
 Paying the minimum amount will definitely not be enough.

 What happens if I fail to repay my credit card on time?

 We are venturing into dangerous territory here.
 If you miss your first minimum payment amount, you will be slapped with a late payment charge of either RM10 or 1% of the outstanding balance, whichever is higher as of statement date, up to a maximum of RM100.